 Skip advert

 Frequently Asked Questions

-Ford offers three-year or 60,000-mile warranty on the Explorer, whichever comes first.
-This is about as basic as you get on any car, but as it’s an EV, the electric powertrain components get an eight-year or 100,000-mile warranty, guaranteeing the battery will still have at least 70% of its original capacity.
+Ford offers a three-year/60,000-mile warranty on the Explorer, whichever comes first.
+This is about as basic as you get on any car, but because it’s an EV, the electric powertrain components get an eight-year/100,000-mile warranty, guaranteeing the battery will still have at least 70 per cent of its original capacity during that period.

+Skip advert